FOR NAD HOST CLUBS

 Any late arrival or early departure from the Host Club must be properly communicated, helping the guest group to make necessary arrangements.

-HOW DOES A CLUB BECOME A HOST CLUB?
+HOW DOES AN NAD CLUB BECOME A HOST CLUB?

 Pray and talk with your Club about it, check your budget, and set an estimated number of guests that your club could accommodate.
-Then complete this FORM [Here should be a link to Seeking a Guest Group form].
+Then complete this Seeking a Guest Group FORM.

 WHEN WILL AN INTERNATIONAL GROUP BE ASSIGNED TO MY CLUB?